paolotgithub/tors/README.md

 ...

-It can easily be used by typing on the terminal the following instructions:
+tors can easily be used by a) having the file containing your starting seeds, the interaction dataset file and the tors python app in the same folder, b) by typing on the terminal the following instructions:

 python tors_interaction_finder_p3_ok.py

-and following the few further instructions on screen.
+and c) following the few further instructions on screen.

+tors looks for seed genes in the interaction dataset, searches their interactors and the interactions seed-seed, seed-interactor, interactor-interactor, and generates a file containing such interactions in SIF format from which the subnetwork can be created.

-Example interaction dataset, seed genes and result files are provided.
+Example interaction dataset, seed genes and result files are provided here.

 Here below follows a typical stdout.